ajv-validator/ajv/docs/guide/why-ajv.md

 **Use JSON Type Definition or JSON Schema**

-In addition to the latest [JSON Schema](../json-schema.md) draft 2020-12, Ajv version 7.1 added support for [JSON Type Definition](../json-type-definition.md) - a new [RFC8927](https://datatracker.ietf.org/doc/rfc8927/) that offers a much simpler and less error-prone alternative to JSON Schema.
+In addition to the multiple [JSON Schema](../json-schema.md) drafts, including the latest draft 2020-12, Ajv has support for [JSON Type Definition](../json-type-definition.md) - a new [RFC8927](https://datatracker.ietf.org/doc/rfc8927/) that offers a much simpler alternative to JSON Schema.
 Designed to be well-aligned with type systems, JTD has tools for both validation and type code generation for multiple languages.

 Read more in [Choosing schema language](./schema-language.md)